 A new approach to alcohol management

-Following a review of AMPs finalised in mid-2019, a new approach to alcohol management will be implemented by these communities with support from the Queensland Government.
+Following a review of AMPs finalised in mid-2019, a new approach to alcohol management was introduced by the Queensland Government.

 Implementation

-The Queensland Government has already made some legislative amendments to better target ingredients commonly used to make homebrew.
+The Queensland Government has made legislative amendments to better target ingredients commonly used to make homebrew.

 Minor carriage limit amendments have been endorsed for Palm Island to extend the variety of beverages residents and visitors can enjoy.
 Carriage limits have also been changed in Kowanyama and Mornington Island to allow access to a regulated supply of alcohol to help combat home brew and sly grog.
 Changes to community carriage limits in other locations will be considered on a case-by-case basis.